robert-marik/math4u2/00004_optimalization-quadratic_function/en_article.md

 ---
 keywords:
+- functions
 - quadratic function
 - optimization
-is_finished: True
+is_finished: true
 ---

 # Optimization of Car Purchase for Taxi Service